A special brand-edition of ‘making dough’

 So, with a little bit of pocket money and our partner ToyFight, a top-notch branding agency from sunny Manchester, we jumped straight in.

 To start we ideated around what Donut should stand for, solidified our mission and collected inspiration from non-fintech brands.
-It was during these explorations, focusing on the pain points in investing in digital assets today, that our Lead Product Designer, Liam, came up with the phrase So easy a child could do it.
+It was during these explorations, focusing on the pain points in investing in digital assets today we came up with the phrase So easy a child could do it.

 This phrase came to underpin a lot of the creative work that followed.
 It was at that point that Leigh, co-founder of ToyFight, started thinking about Play-Doh.
 Like many of you, I loved nothing more than making multi-colored creatures out of Play-Doh — and subsequently smushing it into the carpet (sorry Mum).
 This got us super excited.
 I had to refrain from ordering a load of Play-Doh for the office.